gcdata/Coursera-DS3-SamsungProject/README.md

 	- Read the data into two variables 'SamsungDF1' and 'SamsungDF2', as fixed width using a prepared list of widths 'Width_txt', a vector of 561 column widths of 16 characters each.

-	- rbind these two data sets into one new data set 'SamsungDFAll'.
+	- Combine these two data sets into one new data set 'SamsungDFAll' using rbind.

   - Convert the raw data into a meaningful data set through the following actions: